A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 \subsubsection{Dataset}

-In this study, we use a publicly available Haematoxylin and Eosin (H\&E) stained gastric histopathology image dataset to test the effectiveness of our HCRF-AM model~\cite{zhang2018pathological}, and some examples in the dataset are represented in Fig.~\ref{fig:dataset1}.
+A public dataset containing 700 gastric histopathology images stained by H\&E is used in the research to build and evaluate the proposed HCRF-AM model~\cite{zhang2018pathological}, and some examples in the dataset are represented in Fig.~\ref{fig:dataset1}.

-The images in our dataset are processed with H\&E stains, which is essential for identifying the various tissue types in histopathological images.
-In a typical tissue, nuclei are stained blue by haematoxylin, whereas the cytoplasm and extracellular matrix have varying degrees of pink staining due to eosin \cite{fischer2008hematoxylin}.
+These images are processed with H\&E, which is essential for identifying the diverse tissue types in histopathological images.
+As commonly used biological dye components, hematoxylin can dye the nucleus blue, while eosin can make the other parts outside the nucleus, including cytoplasm and extracellular matrix, present different shades of pink. \cite{fischer2008hematoxylin}.
 The images are magnified 20 times and most of the abnormal regions are marked by practical histopathologists.
-The image format is ‘*.tiff’ or ‘*.png’ and the image size is $2048 \times 2048$ pixels.
-In the dataset, there are 140 normal images, 560 abnormal images and 560 Ground Truth (GT) images of the abnormal ones.
-In the normal images, cells are arranged regularly, the nucleo-cytoplasmic ratio is low, and a stable structure can be seen.
+The image is in ‘*.tiff’ or ‘*.png’ format and the image size is $2048 \times 2048$ pixels.
+In the dataset, there are 140 normal images, 560 abnormal images attached with the corresponding GT images.
+In these normal images, cells are arranged regularly, the nucleo-cytoplasmic ratio is low, and a stable structure can be seen.
 By contrast, in the abnormal images, cancerous gastric tissue usually presents nuclear enlargement.
 Hyperchromasia without visible cell borders and prominent perinuclear vacuolization is also a typical feature~\cite{miettinen2006gastrointestinal}, \cite{Miettinen2003Gastrointestinal}.
-In the GT images, the cancer regions are labeled in the sections.
+In the GT images, the cancerous areas in the tissue are marked by the pathologists.